Diana Constance Alexandra Royds

 M, #77384, b.
 26 August 1895, d.
 10 November 1966

-George Edward Gordon-Duff was born on 26 August 1895.2 He was the son of Thomas Duff Gordon-Duff, 9th of Drummuir.1 He married, firstly, Rosemary E. Craven in 1927 at St. George Hanover Square, London, England.3 He married, secondly, Hon.
+G/Capt.
+George Edward Gordon-Duff was born on 26 August 1895.2 He was the son of Thomas Duff Gordon-Duff, 9th of Drummuir and 11th of Park and Mildred Mabel Walker.1,3 He married, firstly, Rosemary Estelle Craven, daughter of Thomas Craven, on 2 February 1927 at St. George Hanover Square, London, EnglandG.4,2 He and Rosemary Estelle Craven were divorced in 1936.2 He married, secondly, Hon.
 Sheila Beatrice Davison, daughter of William Henry Davison, 1st Baron Broughshane and Beatrice Mary Roberts, on 14 December 1936.1 He died on 10 November 1966 at age 71.1

-Child of George Edward Gordon-Duff and Rosemary E. Craven
+Children of G/Capt.
+George Edward Gordon-Duff and Rosemary Estelle Craven

-Child of George Edward Gordon-Duff and Hon.
+Child of G/Capt.
+George Edward Gordon-Duff and Hon.
 Sheila Beatrice Davison

 Citations